Here are the facts about the great composer – Beethoven (1770 – 1827). Real also the complete Beethoven Biography and the best of Beethoven works.

 - Deafness began to descend on Beethoven when he was only 25 years old – he suffered from tinnitus (ringing in his ears) for some years before it deteriorated completely.

 - The date of Beethoven’s birth is not actually known.
-He was baptised on the 17th of December 1770, so it is usually assumed that he would have been born on the previous day – the 16th.
-Children at that time were usually baptised quickly on account that many of them didn’t survive very long.
+He was baptized on the 17th of December 1770, so it is usually assumed that he would have been born on the previous day – the 16th.
+Children at that time were usually baptized quickly on account that many of them didn’t survive very long.

 - Beethoven always fell in love with unobtainable women so never consummated his love or married.